graphql/composite-schemas-spec/spec/Section 2 -- Subgraph.md

 directive @provides(fields: SelectionSet!) on FIELD_DEFINITION
 ```

-The `@providse` directive is an optimization hint specifying child fields that
+The `@provides` directive is an optimization hint specifying child fields that
 can be resolved locally at the given subgraph through a particular query path.
 This allows for a variation of overlapping field to improve data fetching.